Booking.com: best prices

-The main streets meet at Piazza Cavour, where you will also find the Oratory of Saint Andrew, built in the 13th century but today, because of various renovations, presenting a baroque style.
+The main streets meet at Piazza Cavour, where you will also find the Oratory of Saint Andrew, built in the 13th century but today, because of various renovations, in the baroque style.
 The interior of the oratory is decorated with a coffered wooden ceiling with carved rosettes, and the walls are decorated with a series of paintings depicting the "Passion of Christ" by the school of Giotto [1267-1337], painted in 1394 but only rescued and restored in recent years.

-The Oratory is in front of the Town Hall, itself dating from the second half of the 14th century and holding a 16th century wooden choir and various paintings of landscapes and portraits of famous people.
+The Oratory is in front of the Town Hall, itself dating from the second half of the 14th century and containing a 16th century wooden choir and various paintings of landscapes and portraits of famous people.

 Bettona Municipal Art Gallery: highlights

 Among the works of art in the Bettona art gallery we must particularly mention some pictures by Pietro Vannucci (called Perugino, 1450-1523), including "St. Anthony of Padua and the devoted".

 Perugino was considered by his contemporaries to be "the best artist in Italy" and one of the best of all the Italian Renaissance artists.
 The gallery also has another work by Perugino, the "Madonna of Mercy with Saints Jerome, St. Manno and customers".

 We should also highlight the painting "Saint Rocco" by Tiberio d’Assisi (1470-1524), a fresco from the Church of San Simeon at Tor D'Andrea, and another remarkable work is the "Adoration of the Shepherds" by Dono Doni*.

 Other Bettona sights and highlights